lingnand/VIMonad/README.md

 ![](images/passive.jpg)

-Passive visual is indicated by a small triangle on right edge of the selected tab.
+Passive visual is indicated by a small triangle on the right edge of the selected tab.
 It stays on unless `M-<Esc>` is pressed.

 Passive visual is useful for chaining [commands](#visual-command) - you can for example, move the selected windows into the left adjacent row and continue moving them up/down different lines.